Tutorial

 Typical Timelines

-Small business card websites usually take a few weeks, while larger corporate websites or e-commerce stores can take several months.
-In practice, the deciding factors are not just the hours worked by specialists but how efficiently the client provides materials and decisions.
+Small business card websites usually take a few weeks, while larger corporate sites or e-commerce stores can take several months.
+In practice, the deciding factors are not just hours worked by specialists but how efficiently the client provides materials and decisions.

 Impact of Client Materials and Decisions

 Lack of prepared content, images, or functional decisions can significantly delay the project.
-For example, if a client doesn’t provide all service descriptions and graphics upfront, the project can be extended by several weeks, even if the technical work is fast.
-Having materials ready or working with professionals who assist with content creation and workflow organization helps speed up the process.
+If a client doesn't provide all service descriptions and graphics upfront, the project can be extended by several weeks even if the technical work is fast.

-More details about timelines and influencing factors can be found in “How Long Does It Take to Create a Website and What Does It Depend On?”.
-Understanding this process helps plan your investment and avoid frustration from delays.
+More details can be found in "How Long Does It Take to Create a Website and What Does It Depend On?".

 Common Mistakes That Prevent a Website from Selling